 • A continuous handrail system is one in which the handrail flows smoothly over the top of any posts.
 The handrail begins with a starting fitting such as a volute or start cap and continues over the top of intermediate posts using transition fittings like tandem caps or quarter turn newel caps.

 PROFILE, PLOW & WOOD SPECIES

 • The next factor to consider is the handrail profile.
 This involves several decisions such as aesthetics, comfort, and appropriate dimensions to accommodate the desired balusters.

 • Aesthetics is a simple matter of selecting a design that complements the over all style of the balustrade and the home itself.

 • While all of our handrails are designed for comfort some are larger than others and if this is of particular concern perhaps a mid to small dimension profile would best suit your needs.

 • Finally it is important to insure that the bottom dimension of the handrail will accommodate the top of the baluster to which it is attached.
+Our most popular is the 6010 handrail.
 If you are using square top traditional or craftsman balusters you will also need to decide whether you will be using a plowed system or surface mounted system.
 These differences are explained in the straight handrail brackets tab when ordering so for now just keep it in mind.

 • The wood species is often a foregone conclusion as determined by the other materials in the home.
 However if you are still undecided or would like more information about available wood species and a detailed description of their characteristics and properties, click here.